dgotoole88/twoWheelNav/README.md

 Two Wheel Nav Notes:

 -	The search page will most likely be taken out.
 All search functions will be implemented on the home page.
-Reduce the need for guest users to navigate and simplifies the site map.
+Reduce the need for users to navigate and simplifies the site map.

 -	Once logged in and viewing the profile page there will be information on